CTS OF ASHEVILLE, INC.

 On related pages:

-- From September 2012 to August 2014, CTS installed 101 water supply filtration system in residences located within a one-mile radius of the Site who relied on groundwater as their drinking water supply.
+From September 2012 to August 2014, CTS installed 101 water supply filtration systems in residences located within a one-mile radius of the Site who relied on groundwater as their drinking water supply.
 The filtration systems were installed as a precautionary measure.

-- During the 2014-2015 timeframe, municipal water supply lines were installed in the vicinity of the Site by Buncombe County.
-Eighty-seven residences with filtration systems elected to connect to the municipal water line.
-The remaining water filtration systems will continue to be maintained by CTS until they are no longer warranted.
+During the 2014-2015 timeframe, Buncombe County installed municipal water supply lines in the vicinity of the site.
+Of the 101 residences with filtration systems, 87 home owners elected to connect to the municipal water line.
+CTS will continue to maintain the remaining water filtration systems until they are no longer warranted.
 Residential wells within the one-mile radius whose owners did not connect to county water service are monitored annually.

 What Is the Current Site Status?